purplespider/silverstripe-mypswd-tweaks/README.md

 ## Extensions

-* __CMSHelpLink:__ Sets the CMS help link to my custom build SilverStripe Help site.
+* __CMSHelpLink:__ Sets the CMS help link to my custom built SilverStripe Help site.
 * __HideErrorPage:__ Hides error pages from the Add New page list.
 * __HideUserDefinedForm:__ Hides UserDefinedForm from the Add New page list.
 * __HideVirtualPage:__ Hides the VirtualPage type from the Add New page list.